 Cairn Terrier Health

-Cairn Terriers lifespan tends to be long, about 14 to 15 years or more, and they are generally a healthy, hardy breed.
-But they have a few health problems you need to be aware of, so you can help your pup live the longest life possible.
+Cairn Terriers’ lifespan tends to be long, about 13 to 15 years or more, and they are generally a healthy, hardy breed.
+But they have a few health problems you should be aware of, so you can help your pup live the longest life possible.

-- Globoid Cell Leukodystrophy (GCL): Also known as Krabbe disease, this genetic disorder, which damages neurological function, is sadly always fatal.
-Physical therapy, medication, bone marrow or cord blood transplants can help minimize symptoms and discomfort, but there is no cure.
-The best way to prevent the disease is to be sure your breeder screens their dogs for this in advance of breeding.
+• Globoid Cell Leukodystrophy (GCL): Also known as Krabbe disease, this genetic disorder, which damages neurological function, is sadly always fatal as there is no cure.
+Genetic screening tests are available so be sure to ask your breeder.

-- Portosystemic Vascular Anomaly (PSVA) and Microvascular Dysplasia (MVD): These related genetic disorders cause liver circulation not to function properly.
+• Liver Shunts: Portosystemic vascular anomaly (PSVA) and microvascular dysplasia (MVD) are related genetic disorders that cause liver circulation to function improperly.
 Treatment may include medication or surgery, particularly for PSVA.

-- Kidney Aplasia/Dysplasia: The abnormal development of one or both kidneys is a hereditary condition.
+• Abnormal Kidney Development: Kidney aplasia and dysplasia are the abnormal development of one or both kidneys and are hereditary conditions.
 Depending on the severity, treatment may include medication, fluid therapy, kidney support supplements, special diets and more.
 Regular monitoring of the condition may also be called for.
-Screening for this disorder before breeding is the only way to prevent it.
+Genetic screening for this disorder before breeding is the only way to prevent it.

 Cairn Terrier History

-The origin of the Cairn Terrier lies in Scotland and the breed dates to the olden days.
-Not, not the ’80s (although it’s reasonable you’d think so.
-Their hair does look a bit like a classic ’80s Jon Bon Jovi coif).
-But this is the real olden days—the 17th century.
+The origin of the Cairn Terrier lies in Scotland and the breed dates to the 17th century.
 They lived predominantly in the Western Highlands, in particular on the Isle of Skye, where they patrolled game preserves and farms.

 For many years, they were lumped together with other terriers and collectively called “Scotch Terriers.”
 It wasn’t until the late 1800s that they were recognized as their own distinct breed.
 In those days, large mounds of rocks, or “cairns,” were used to mark a boundary or grave.
 Rodents and other vermin would take up residence inside and underneath the cairns and it was the Cairn Terrier’s job to dig and evict the critters.
-They were, in effect, the original Terminator.
-Arnold, eat your heart out.
 This was usually a one-dog job, but sometimes multiple dogs would work together as a pack and go after bigger critters such as foxes and otters.

 The Cairn’s bravery, tenacity and independence were qualities that served them well when they were working the windswept Highlands of Scotland.
 The American Kennel Club (AKC) recognized the Cairn Terrier in 1913 as the 69th breed.
 In 1939, the whole world met the adorable breed when a Cairn Terrier was picked to play Toto in a little movie called “The Wizard of Oz.”